 Get in touch: send your photos, videos, news & views by texting YORK to 80360 or send an email»

-It shows the northern face of the Minster – but it is very much an idealised view, writes Peter Brown in his catalogue to the Views of York exhibition at Fairfax House, where this painting is on loan from York Art Gallery.
+The scene depicted is not as fanciful as it may seem to visitors to the gardens today, writes Peter Brown in his catalogue to the Views Of York exhibition at Fairfax House, where this painting is on loan.

 Comments are closed on this article.